It has come to our attention that too many adults aren’t going to bed at roughly the same time every night.

 The good news is that the human body likes routine, and if you can get yourself to get in bed at (or near) the same time every night, and wake up at the same time every morning, your body should start to adjust accordingly.

 And yes, that includes weekends — sleeping in two or three hours later on a Sunday is going to make it harder to meet your new bedtime that night.
-But that doesn’t mean you need to start a strict 9 p.m.–5 a.m. sleep schedule, though that is what I do and I highly recommend it.
+But that doesn’t mean you need to start a strict 9 p.m.–5 a.m. sleep schedule.

-To find a bedtime habit that works for you, start slow: in bed no later than 10:30 p.m., for instance.
-Seems late to me, but it’s your life.
+To find a bedtime habit that works for you, start slow: lights out no later than 10:30 p.m., for instance.
+Seems just a bit too late to us, but it’s your life.

 Article from The Cut – Science of Us, by Katie Heaney.
 Edit by Seated Massage.